Constructed wetlands within the park use natural processes to remove pollutants from stormwater (photo by Tony Carr, 2016).

 Brick Pond Park is located at: 88 Georgia Avenue in North Augusta, SC 29841

-To get to the park, it is located just off of Center Street below the new Municipal Center at 100 Georgia Avenue.
+The park is located just off of Center Street below the Municipal Center at 100 Georgia Avenue.
 You can park at the Municipal Center and walk down to the park.
 Alternatively, you can take Riverside Boulevard (next to North Augusta Public Safety on Buena Vista Avenue) and park and enter the park at the North Augusta Greeneway Trail entrance.

 In-Park Parking: Available at several locations.